SeanLMcCullough/personal-site/index.md

 I run a Xiegu G90 in the shack and portable.
 I have a variety of VHF/UHF radios as well for local repeater work.
 I hope to expand into microwave and LF when time and money permits.

 I'm a member of the [Bayside District Amateur Radio Society](https://bdars.org.au/).

-## Career

-**I'm currently employed and I'm not open to work.**

-I have over 10 years of professional software engineering experience with a focus on web development (that's why my website is a lazy GitHub pages site!)

-I have a decently broad skillset because I find every aspect of technology fascinating.
-I'm capable of building entire microservice-based web architectures and apps from the ground up and deploying them on web-scale infrastructure, both in the cloud and self-hosted.

 ## Posts